Bazzadwarf/aoc-2020/README.md

 These are my solutions as of such you might find some janky code (no promises). **I highly suggest that you try completing them yourself first if you are following along!**

+**Update 2021-10-30**: This project is now archived as I no longer have any intentions to complete all the puzzles.
+Code is left as is for posterity.

 ## How to run

 This should compile and run with Visual Studio 2019 or later.
 I shouldn't have done anything funky so you can probably figure out how to compile and run it if you don't want to use VS.